Norway's outdoor sports capital is the perfect destination for a walking holiday.

 After a few hundred metres there is a small road that leads you up to the top of the waterfall for the views of the valley.
 Alternatively, continue on along the river to reach another waterfall, Trollfossen.
 Two for the price of one!

 Last but not least, Hanguren is the ideal combination of short time (1.5-2.5hrs), short distance (1.8km), great workout (ascent of 500 metres), and great views across Voss and Vangsvatnet lake.

-There are several places on the mountain from which paraglider launch themselves into the skies, so keep an eye out and it's quite a sight to see up close.
+There are several places on the mountain from which paragliders launch themselves into the skies.
+Keep an eye out because it's quite a sight to see up close!

 The short, steep hike does require a good level of physical fitness, but it's a terrific option for those short on time.
 You can start the trip from the centre of Voss, or drive to the Folk Museum and start from there.

 Unlike most hikes on this page, the trail is walkable year-round although care should be taken whenever snow is present on the mountain.
 Of course, it's a much easier hike in the summer and early autumn.

 Have you made any of these hikes?
 Which one is your favourite, and why?